AleksandrSoloviev/markdown-cv/index.md

 ## Personal qualities

-Purposefulness, responsibility, punctuality, attention to detail.
+Purposefulness, responsibility, punctuality, attention to detail.<br>
+But the most important quality in my opinion is the ability and desire to learn.
+It is not a problem for me to get on a project with technologies unfamiliar to me.
+I have excellent self-learning ability.
+I'm not afraid to ask questions if I can't solve them myself.<br>
-I have extensive experience in web application development.
+I have extensive experience in developing web applications, which helps me find non-trivial solutions to various problems!

 ## Education